finbourne/configuration-sdk-csharp/sdk/docs/ConfigurationSetsApi.md

             try
             {
+                // uncomment the below to set overrides at the request level
+                // apiInstance.DeleteConfigurationSet(type, scope, code, userId, opts: opts);

                 // [EARLY ACCESS] DeleteConfigurationSet: Deletes a configuration set along with all their configuration items apiInstance.DeleteConfigurationSet(type, scope, code, userId);
             }